serras/emacs-haskell-tutorial/tutorial.md

 (autoload 'ghc-debug "ghc" nil t)
 (add-hook 'haskell-mode-hook (lambda () (ghc-init)))
 ```
-After restarting Emacs, each time you open a Haskell file, both `haskell-mode` and `ghc-mod` will be available for you.
+After you `M-x eval-buffer RET`, each time you open a Haskell file, both `haskell-mode` and `ghc-mod` will be available for you.

 The main difference between `haskell-mode` and `ghc-mod` is that the former needs you to load files explicitly, whereas `ghc-mod` runs always in the background, checking and giving suggestions directly in the file.
 On my daily routine, I use `ghc-mod` to highlight and query information about my file, and only move to `haskell-mode` interactive features for testing in the interpreter or working with Cabal.